jesusvivo/marathon-performance-predictor/README.md

 live service with a feature store, online and batch inference, monitoring, and a reproducible ingestion path for new training data.

+## Dataset

+The training data is my own Garmin Connect GDPR export: a multisport activity history (running, cycling, swimming, plus strength and other cardio) starting in **May 2024**.
+The history depth matters more than the raw count: CTL/ATL fitness state is an exponentially-weighted load, so the first ~42 days are a warm-up before the long-term (42-day) average is trustworthy.
+Only **running** efforts are prediction labels; the other disciplines feed systemic fatigue.

+The set grows with every export, so the live counts (activities ingested, date span, weeks to race) are not pinned here.
+They are computed by the pipeline (`python -m marathon.parse`) and surfaced on the monitoring dashboard, where the countdown to the **Feb 2027 debut marathon** is the through-line.

 ## Requirements clarification (decided before building)

 The scope was pinned up front rather than assumed: